yogeshhegde/processor-sdk-doc/source/devices/AM62DX/linux/Overview/Download_and_Install_the_SDK.rst

 **MCU+ SDK for RTOS/NO-RTOS**

 .. note::
-   AM62D Linux SDK contains only the Linux specific source and application intended to run on A53/Linux core.
-For A53 based FreeRTOS side source and applications, refer **MCU+ SDK**
+   Processor SDK Linux AM62Dx has only the Linux specific source and application intended to run on A53 or Linux core.
+For R5F and RTOS or NO-RTOS side source and applications, refer **MCU+ SDK** package.

 **Instructions to set-up CCS**

+-  Refer MCU+SDK Installer `doc <https://software-dl.ti.com/mcu-plus-sdk/esd/AM62DX/11_01_00_16/exports/docs/api_guide_am62dx/GETTING_STARTED_BUILD.html>`__.